 The West End Museum is one of the fun, quirky museums on this list of the best museums in Boston, so it just had to be mentioned.
 It’s entirely focused on showcasing information about the history of Boston’s own West End, and it also happens to be located in the same neighborhood that it is focused on.

-While the museum is nowhere near as big as some of the other museums on this list, it’s still super fun to visit because of how quirky and different it is.
-Plus, the people who work there are genuinely invested in the history of the West End, so it’s the perfect place to learn more about a certain area of Boston.
+While the museum is nowhere near as big as some of the other Boston museums on this list, it’s still super fun to visit because of how quirky and different it is.
+Plus, the people who work there are genuinely invested in the history of the West End, so it’s the perfect place to learn more about this area of Boston.

 Boston Children’s Museum